andreas-breidenthal/The-Holmes-Lineage/Book_8_The_Great_Detective.md

 *The book ends here, as it must.
 The sixty accounts are elsewhere, and better, and complete.
 The reader who has not yet read them has a great pleasure ahead.*

 *The chronicle passes the line to Book IX.*

+---

+*End of Book VIII: The Great Detective*

+---